erichoang/criminal-network-visualization/visualizer/documentation/visualizer_doc.md

 <p style="text-align: center;"> <i>Applying community detection using modularity maximization on a network</i> </p>

-Community detection algorithms are visualized by colouring entities of the same community in the same colour.
+Community detection algorithms are visualized by coloring entities of the same community in the same color.
 Some algorithms allow entities to remain unassigned to any community.
-These Entities remain coloured in the default colour.
+These Entities remain colored in the default color.